truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CreatingVMwareSnapshots.md

 {{< trueimage src="/images/SCALE/DataProtection/VMWareSnapshotsScreenConfigured.png" alt="VMWare Snapshot Configured" id="VMWare Snapshot Configured" >}}

-## Copying TrueNAS SCALE Snapshots to VMWare
+## Using ZFS Snapshots from TrueNAS SCALE in VMWare ESXi

 <!--
 You must power on virtual machines before you can copy TrueNAS SCALE snapshots to VMWare.